Most homeowners have, at some point, personally experienced the dreaded bare patch on the lawn.

 Consequently, they fail to receive the necessary nutrients, leading to lacklustre growth and bare patches on the lawn.

-To rejuvenate your lawn and promote healthy growth, aerating the soil is essential.
+Aerating the soil is essential to rejuvenating your lawn and promoting healthy growth.
 Lawn aerators can be purchased from local gardening stores, but they require significant effort to operate.

 Traditional aerators involve stabbing the ground forcefully and pushing down with all your might.
 While this method does yield results, it can be physically demanding and tiresome.